Skip to content

 5. Change to the configuration directory:

-6. In an editor, compare the new filebeat-p4-accounting.yml configuration file to the old filebeat-p4-accounting.yml.install-bak configuration file and add your customer-specific changes.
+6. In an editor, compare the filebeat-p4-accounting.yml configuration file to the old filebeat-p4-accounting.yml.install-bak configuration file and.

 7. Start SEAL Filebeat: